 Any untrained puppy left on their own is likely to make a mistake.
 For that reason, a very important part of potty training is close supervision.
 Unless your Goldendoodle puppy has been successful in his or her potty routine for at least four consecutive weeks (ideally more), you cannot consider the training to be completed.

 This period is even longer for older dogs.
 Be ready for accidents to happen, and know that you will have to respond with patience and understanding if you want to continue to make headway on this task.
 Take note of what happens, and readjust your training to meet the needs of your furry friend.

 While being prepared for the problems is the first step, introducing your pet to their new environment is the first physical step in potty training him or her.
-Your Goldendoodle puppy is just learning his or her new family, home, and role.
+Your Goldendoodle puppy is just learning his or her new family, new home, and role.

 Understand your Goldendoodle puppy’s particular needs and behavior.
 Research the special needs and traits of your dog breed.
 Be aware of any particular behavior that you need to look out for.
 Try to understand how your Goldendoodle puppy communicates and pay attention to the clues he or she gives.
 After a while, learning your puppy’s needs will become second nature.

 Most Goldendoodle puppies trained to hold waste will also learn to signal you when they feel the need to relieve themselves.
 It is important to pay attention to these signals and understand your puppy’s metabolism.
 They could do something as obvious as going to the door and sitting or whining, or they may just try to find a place that you cannot see them.
 Either way, learning what your puppy does will be vital in teaching them where it is okay to go potty (and where it is not).